julerex/reputest/README.md

 ### Cronjob System

-Automated hashtag monitoring runs every 10 minutes:
+Automated hashtag monitoring runs every hour:

 - **GMGV Hashtag**: Searches for tweets containing #gmgv from the past hour
 - **Logging**: All found tweets are logged with timestamps and IDs